-- 1. The dryer must be installed on a sound level floor capable of supporting its weight.
-It is recommended that carpeting be removed from the floor area that the dryer is to rest on. - 2.
-The dryer must not be installed or stored in an area where it will be exposed to water and/or weather. - 3.
+- 2. The dryer must not be installed or stored in an area where it will be exposed to water and/or weather. - 3.
 The dryer is for use in noncombustible locations. - 4.
-Provisions for adequate air supply must be provided as noted in this manual (refer to Fresh Air Supply in Section D). - 5.
+Provisions for adequate air supply must be provided as noted in this manual (refer to Fresh Air Supply Requirements in Section D). - 5.
 Clearance provisions must be made from combustible construction as noted in this manual (refer to Dryer Enclosure Requirements in Section C). - 6.
 Provisions must be made for adequate clearances for servicing and for operation as noted in this manual (refer to Dryer Enclosure Requirements in Section C). - 7.
-Dryer must be exhausted to the outdoors (refer to Exhaust Requirements in Section E). - 8.
-Dryer must be located in an area where correct exhaust venting can be achieved as noted in the manual (refer to Exhaust Requirements in Section E).
+Dryer must be exhausted to the outdoors as noted in this manual (refer to Exhaust Requirements in Section E). - 8.
+Dryer must be located in an area where correct exhaust venting can be achieved as noted in this manual (refer to Exhaust Requirements in Section E).